Mathematics: Pure and applied mathematics

 Until the 19th century, the development of mathematics in the West was mainly motivated by the needs of technology and science, and there was no clear distinction between pure and applied mathematics.
-For example, the natural numbers and arithmetic were introduced for the need of counting, and geometry was motivated by surveying, architecture and astronomy.
+For example, the natural numbers and arithmetic were introduced for the need of counting, and geometry was motivated by surveying, architecture, and astronomy.
 Later, Isaac Newton introduced infinitesimal calculus for explaining the movement of the planets with his law of gravitation.
 Moreover, most mathematicians were also scientists, and many scientists were also mathematicians.
 However, a notable exception occurred with the tradition of pure mathematics in Ancient Greece.
+The problem of integer factorization, for example, which goes back to Euclid in 300 BC, had no practical application before its use in the RSA cryptosystem, now widely used for the security of computer networks.

 In the 19th century, mathematicians such as Karl Weierstrass and Richard Dedekind increasingly focused their research on internal problems, that is, pure mathematics.
 This led to split mathematics into pure mathematics and applied mathematics, the latter being often considered as having a lower value among mathematical purists.
 However, the lines between the two are frequently blurred.

 The aftermath of World War II led to a surge in the development of applied mathematics in the US and elsewhere.
 Many of the theories developed for applications were found interesting from the point of view of pure mathematics, and many results of pure mathematics were shown to have applications outside mathematics; in turn, the study of these applications may give new insights on the "pure theory".

 An example of the first case is the theory of distributions, introduced by Laurent Schwartz for validating computations done in quantum mechanics, which became immediately an important tool of (pure) mathematical analysis.
 An example of the second case is the decidability of the first-order theory of the real numbers, a problem of pure mathematics that was proved true by Alfred Tarski, with an algorithm that is impossible to implement because of a computational complexity that is much too high.
 For getting an algorithm that can be implemented and can solve systems of polynomial equations and inequalities, George Collins introduced the cylindrical algebraic decomposition that became a fundamental tool in real algebraic geometry.

 In the present day, the distinction between pure and applied mathematics is more a question of personal research aim of mathematicians than a division of mathematics into broad areas.
 The Mathematics Subject Classification has a section for "general applied mathematics" but does not mention "pure mathematics".
 However, these terms are still used in names of some university departments, such as at the Faculty of Mathematics at the University of Cambridge.